-The Board noted that the woman appears healthy and fit.
-The Board noted that good selfesteem is a positive attribute and considered that its use in conjunction with an image of a happy, confident woman amounts to an overall image which is positive.
+The Board noted that depiction of the women in both images and the men in image 2 appear healthy and fit.
+The Board noted that good self-esteem is a positive attribute and considered that its use in conjunction with an image of a happy, confident men and women amounts to an overall depiction which is positive.

-The Board considered that overall the advertisement does not advocate a particular body weight or image other than a healthy body and does not depict material contrary to prevailing community standards on body image.
+The Board considered that overall the advertisements do not advocate a particular body weight or image other than a healthy body and do not depict material contrary to prevailing community standards on body image.

-The Board determined that the advertisement did not breach Section 2.6 of the Code.
+The Board determined that neither of the advertisements breaches Section 2.6 of the Code.

-Finding that the advertisement did not breach the Code on other grounds, the Board dismissed the complaints.
+Finding that the advertisements did not breach the Code on other grounds, the Board dismissed the complaints.